GrammaTech/gtirb-pprinter/README.md

 - gtirb-pprinter can make use of GTIRB in static library form (instead of shared library form, the default) if you use the flag `-DGTIRB_PPRINTER_BUILD_SHARED_LIBS=OFF`.
+- Furthermore, if you want to produce a `gtirb-pprinter` executable that links statically, specify `-DGTIRB_PPRINTER_STATIC_DRIVERS=ON`.
 - You can configure CMake to use a custom location for Capstone by specifying `-DCMAKE_LIBRARY_PATH=<path-to-capstone>`.
 - You can use vcpkg on Windows to provide some dependencies by passing